 The Snowflake Kingdom features some of the most beautiful and intricate snow statues I've ever seen.
-They are absolutely huge as well, about three times taller than me.
-These are scattered all around the festival ground so you can admire them while you enjoy the other activites.
+They are colossal as well, about three times taller than me.
+These are scattered all around the festival ground, so you can admire them while you enjoy the other activities.
 Here's a picture of one of my favourite ones.

 Go on a chocolate tour

 Poutine is a Canadian dish which originated in Quebec.
-It consists of french fries, topped with cheese curd and gravy.
+It consists of French fries, topped with cheese curd and gravy.
 We thought we need to try it since we were in Ottawa (literally next door to Quebec).
 It reminded us of chips from a local chippy in England.
-We'd say try it, especially during winter as its a calory heavy, hearty dish.
+We'd say try it, especially during winter as it's a calorie heavy, hearty dish.

 See a real bed race

-Practical Information: We partnered up with Destination Canada in order to bring this post to you.
-We spent 4 days exploring the Ottawa Winterlude and extended our stay at our own accord for an extra couple of days as we fell in love with the city.
+Practical Information: We partnered up with Destination Canada to bring this post to you.
+We spent 4 days exploring the Ottawa Winterlude and extended our stay on our own accord for an extra couple of days as we fell in love with the city.

-Some of the flights, activities, accommodation and meals were provided by Destination Canada.
+Some flights, activities, accommodation and meals were provided by Destination Canada.
 We covered some expenses on our own, including all tips to staff.

 Destination Canada provided us with the playground; the post above is our labour of love and a true representation of how much we loved spending romantic time together during the Ottawa Winterlude.